Tabanan Regency: Population

 The population of Tabanan Regency in 2004 was recorded at 404,582 people with an average growth rate of 0.36 percent per year over the past five years.
-In the period 2000–2004, the average population density was 469.43 people/km².
+In the period 2000–2004, the average population density was 469.43 people/km^{2}.
 The population growth rate is concentrated in Singasana City and Kediri, including Abiantuwung, Kediri, Banjar Anyar, Delod Peken, Dajan Peken, Dauh Peken, Denbantas, Subamia and Bongan Village due to urbanization spread across the KPR/BTN housing complex and the opening of new residential areas.
 The population composition shows Sex Ratio 98.27.
 The number of heads of families (KK) in Tabanan Regency is recorded at 98,913 with an average of 4.1 people per household.